 - A College tie

-- Navy blue sweater with school logo (Years 9, 10 & 11)

-- Navy Blue Blazer with School Logo (Years 7 & 8)
+- Navy Blue Blazer with School Logo

 - Standard white shirt

 - Black trousers no 'skinny' or denim style

-- Black pleated skirt Pleated and to the knee (pleats must be the full circumference of the skirt, either from the waistband down or with a short plain panel from the top of the skirt.
-There is no stipulation on the size or style of pleat.)
+- Black pleated skirt no shorter than 2 inches above the knee

+- pleats must be the full circumference of the skirt, either from the waistband down or with a short plain panel from the top of the skirt.
+There is no stipulation on the size or style of pleat

-- Black shoes -no sandals, trainers, boots or plimsolls
+- Black shoes no sandals, trainers, boots or plimsolls

 - Socks plain, dark colours

-- Tights black or beige
+- Tights-black or beige

-Cardigans, non-logo jumpers and hooded tops are not permitted and are not to be worn as outdoor coats
+Cardigans, non-logo jumpers and hooded tops are not permitted and are not to be worn as outdoor coats under any circumstances.
+Inappropriate items will be confiscated.